foss4g-forge/qscintilla2-feedstock/README.md

 Summary: Qscintilla2 editor for Qt

-QScintilla is a port to Qt of Neil Hodgson's Scintilla C++ editor control.
+"QScintilla is a port to Qt of Neil Hodgson's Scintilla C++ editor control.
 As well as features found in standard text editing components, QScintilla includes features especially useful when editing and debugging source code.
-These include support for syntax styling, error indicators, code completion and call tips.
-The selection margin can contain markers like those used in debuggers to indicate breakpoints and the current line.
-Styling choices are more open than with many editors, allowing the use of proportional fonts, bold and italics, multiple foreground and background colours and multiple fonts.
+These include support for syntax styling, error indicators, code completion and call tips."

 Current build status